Nonequilibrium Photocarrier and Phonon Dynamics from First Principles: a Unified Treatment of Carrier-Carrier, Carrier-Phonon, and Phonon-Phonon Scattering: Methods

 The evaluation of the many-body commutators in Eqs.~\eqref{eq:df_nk/dt_commutators} and \eqref{eq:dp_nmk/dt_commutators} is considerably more involved than that of the quadratic terms in the Hamiltonian.
-A direct application of the canonical anticommutation relations leads to an infinite Bogoliubov–Born–Green–Kirkwood–Yvon (BBGKY) hierarchy \cite{Kadanoff2018, Balescu1975}, involving operators of increasing complexity.
+A direct application of the canonical anticommutation relations leads to an infinite Bogoliubov-Born-Green-Kirkwood-Yvon (BBGKY) hierarchy \cite{Kadanoff2018, Balescu1975}, involving operators of increasing complexity.

 To truncate this hierarchy, two main strategies are typically employed.
-The first is to evaluate the commutators explicitly and apply a suitable truncation to the electron–electron and electron–phonon terms \cite{Wyld1963, Kuhn1998, Rossi2002}.
+The first is to evaluate the commutators explicitly and apply a suitable truncation to the electron-electron and electron-phonon terms \cite{Wyld1963, Kuhn1998, Rossi2002}.

 The second approach relies on the nonequilibrium Green’s function (NEGF) formalism \cite{Kadanoff2018, Stefanucci2023, Stefanucci2024}, which introduces lesser and greater Green’s functions and self-energies.
 These enter a nonequilibrium Dyson equation used to determine dressed propagators from a closed expression for the self-energy, as illustrated in Fig.~\ref{fig:diagrams}(a).
-A Feynman diagrammatic expansion is then employed, together with the Kadanoff–Baym ansatz (KBA) \cite{Kadanoff2018} and the Markov approximation, to obtain a computationally tractable scheme (see Appendix~\ref{app:Kadanoff-Baym equations}) that naturally accounts for both quasiparticle renormalization and interaction-vertex screening.
+A Feynman diagrammatic expansion is then employed, together with the Generalized Kadanoff-Baym ansatz (GKBA) \cite{Lipavsky1986,Karlsson2021,Schäfer2002, Haug2010} or its mirrored counterpart \cite{Stefanucci2024} (MGKBA) and the Markov approximation, to obtain a computationally tractable scheme (see Supplementary Section 2) that naturally accounts for both quasiparticle renormalization and interaction-vertex screening.

 The net result of the NEGF formalism is that the many-body commutator can be decomposed into two contributions: